-a.
+- a.
 The OCEANO community's core mission capability and capacity draws on experience and expertise in the fields of meteorology, oceanography, precise time and astrometry, bathymetry, geophysics, and hydrography, and is focused on providing timely and relevant support to fleet and joint operations.
-OCEANO officers typically develop foundational expertise in assignments at operational meteorology and oceanography (METOC) commands.

-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - b.
-Demonstrated expertise in one or more of the core missions of meteorology, oceanography, precise time and astrometry, bathymetry, geophysics, and hydrography is the foundation of the OCEANO Community.
+OCEANO officers typically develop foundational expertise in assignments at operational meteorology and oceanography (METOC) commands. - b.
+Demonstrated expertise in one or more of the core missions of meteorology, oceanography, precise time and astrometry, bathymetry, geophysics, and hydrography is the foundation of the OCEANO community.
 Expertise in multiple warfighting areas is highly valued.
 OCEANO officers should have balanced professional experience, to include demonstrated leadership, operational proficiency and qualifications, and technical expertise.
 Proven and sustained superior performance in documented positions of leadership and in difficult, challenging, and arduous operational assignments is the ultimate test of readiness for promotion selection. - c.
 Education is valuable and highly regarded for OCEANO officers.
-All active duty officers will participate in advanced education leading to a Master's of Science degree in Meteorology and/or Physical Oceanography.
-Reserve officers who have additional graduate level education are highly valued. - d.
-Officers in the OCEANO Community are eligible for, and generally granted a scientific waiver for the JQO designation requirement for flag officer promotion.
+All active-duty officers will participate in advanced education leading to a Master's of Science degree in Meteorology and/or Physical Oceanography.
+Reserve officers who have additional graduate level education are highly valued.

+- d.
+Officers in the OCEANO community are eligible for, and generally granted a scientific waiver for the JQO designation requirement for flag officer promotion.
 However, JPME and joint experience are highly valued. - e.
-The reserve OCEANO community is a mix of officers attained from both Direct Commission and affiliation from the Active Component; thus, some lieutenants will have a mix of assignments in both the OCEANO Community and URL fields prior to lateral transition.
-Both are equally valuable and board members should examine an officer's entire record to assess career potential, leadership, and operational expertise to determine best of fully qualified. - f.
-Fully qualified reserve OCEANO lieutenant commanders will have: - (1) Earned their OCEANO basic qualification. - (2) Qualified as an IW Officer under the IW Community Qualification Program. - (3) Demonstrated active participation in Navy reserve assignment.

-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - g.
-Best of fully qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
-The best of fully qualified reserve OCEANO lieutenant commanders will have: - (1) Demonstrated leadership performance as an OIC of Navy reserve unit. - (2) Demonstrated sustained superior performance in oceanography operational and/or leadership tours. - (3) Qualified in one or more watch standing positions at their supported command.
+The reserve OCEANO community is a mix of officers attained from both Direct Commission and affiliation from the Active Component; thus, some lieutenants will have a mix of assignments in both the OCEANO community and URL fields prior to lateral transition.
+Both are equally valuable and board members should examine an officer's entire record to assess career potential, leadership, and operational expertise to determine those best and fully qualified. - f.
+Fully qualified reserve OCEANO lieutenant commanders will have: - (1) Earned their OCEANO basic qualification. - (2) Qualified as an IW Officer under the IW community Qualification Program. - (3) Demonstrated active participation in Navy reserve assignment. - g.
+Best qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
+The best qualified reserve OCEANO lieutenant commanders will have: - (1) Demonstrated leadership performance as an OIC of Navy reserve unit. - (2) Demonstrated sustained superior performance in oceanography operational and/or leadership tours. - (3) Qualified in one or more watch standing positions at their supported command.